 This week we are shifting our focus in Jewish Studies to various resistance attempts that were made by both Jews and gentiles during the Holocaust.
-Students will be watching and analyzing the film, Escape from Sobibor.
+Students will be watching, analyzing, and discussing the film, Escape from Sobibor.
 This film depicts the largest escape from an extermination camp during the Holocaust.
-For those students who are away please watch the film and answer the critical thinking questions.
-These questions can be answered after the film has completed.

-This week we learned about the horrific narrative of the MS St. Louis.
+Today we will be discussing the horrific narrative of the MS St. Louis.
 We watched an incredible documentary that provided our class with testimonies from historians and survivors who experienced this infamous event firsthand.
 Students are being asked to read and respond to the article attached below.
-Due to exams, this assignment will be completed in class (not for homework).